 - 1. Describe the role and scope of Family Physician as a first contact doctor in the society - 2.
 Demonstrate knowledge and skills in recognizing and planning the management of common medical and surgical problems encountered in a family practice as a first contact doctor - 3.
 Identify the role of Family Physician in disease prevention and health promotion in primary care setting - 4.
-Demonstrate knowledge and skills in providing care for children from birth to adolescence and care for women of all ages in a primary care - 5.
+Demonstrate knowledge and skills in providing care for children from birth to adolescence and care for women of all ages in a primary care setting - 5.
 Identify the red flag signs of diseases early and demonstrate the skills in providing emergency care as a first contact doctor - 6.
-Provide care for mental health issues encountered in the primary care and describe the availability of special services such as elderly care, palliative care and counselling - 7.
-Demonstrate verbal and written communication skills required for providing patient-centred holistic care and comply with prescribed methods of documentation - 8.
+Provide care for mental health issues encountered in the primary care and demonstrate knowledge on the special services such as elderly care palliative care and counselling - 7.
+Demonstrate verbal and written communication skills required for providing patientcentered holistic care and understand the importance and methods of proper documentation - 8.
 Demonstrate competencies in collaboration of care, continuity of care and advocacy in the primary care setting - 9.
-Demonstrate the ability to engage as a member, manager and a leader, in a multi-disciplinary team, in a manner that optimizes safe, effective patient/ population-centred care. - 10.
-Demonstrate the ability to carry out professional responsibilities with adherence to ethical principles and an understanding of the legal implications applicable in family practice
+Demonstrate the ability to engage as a member, manager and a leader, in a multidisciplinary team, in a manner that optimizes safe, effective patient/ populationcentered care. - 10.
+Demonstrate a commitment to carrying out professional responsibilities with adherence to ethical principles and an understanding of the legal implications applicable in family practice